sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch8"></a>
 # Step 6: Build the CycleGAN Model

-In this section, I subclassed a tf.keras.Model.
-The idea is then to apply the fit() later to train the model.
-During the training step, the model transforms a photo to a Monet painting and then back to a photo.
-The difference between the original photo and the twice-transformed photo is the cycle-consistency loss.
-The expectation is the original photo and the twice-transformed photo to be similar to one another.
-A simple translation of Cycle GAN can be seen in the below image, inspired by [A Gentle Introduction to Cycle Consistent Adversarial Networks article.](https://towardsdatascience.com/a-gentle-introduction-to-cycle-consistent-adversarial-networks-6731c8424a87)
+In this section, I created a new subclass of the tf.keras.Model class.
+The idea is to use the fit() function to train the model later.
+During the training step, the model can change a photo into a painting by transforming it using a Monet algorithm.
+Later, the model can revert the painting back to a photo.The difference between the original image and the image converted twice is the loss of cycle consistency.
+The expectation is that the original photo and the twice-transformed photo will share similar features.
+A simple translation of Cycle GAN can be seen in the image below, inspired by the work of Aamir Jarda.
+[More can be seen here: A Gentle Introduction to Cycle Consistent Adversarial Networks article.](https://towardsdatascience.com/a-gentle-introduction-to-cycle-consistent-adversarial-networks-6731c8424a87)

 ![translation_cycle.jpg](/images/monet/monet5.jpg)